Cretaceous Thermal Maximum: Characteristics

 During the Cretaceous Thermal Maximum (CTM), atmospheric carbon dioxide levels rose to over 1,000 parts per million (ppm) compared to the pre-industrial average of 280 ppm.
 Rising carbon dioxide resulted in a significant increase in the greenhouse effect, leading to elevated global temperatures.
 In the seas, crystalline or "glassy" foraminifera predominated, a key indicator of higher temperatures.
 The CTM began during the Cenomanian/Turonian transition and was associated with a major disruption in global climate as well as global anoxia during Oceanic Anoxic Event 2 (OAE-2).
 The CTM was one of the most extreme disruptions of the carbon cycle in the past 100 million years.
 It represented one of the most prominent peaks in the global temperature record of the Phanerozoic eon.

 Geological causes

 From 250 to 150 Ma, Pangaea covered the Earth's surface, forming one super continent and one gargantuan ocean.
 During the breakup of Pangaea from 150 to 130 Ma, the Atlantic Ocean began to form the "Atlantic Gateway".
 Geological records from both the Deep Sea Drilling Project (DSDP) and the Ocean Drilling Program (ODP) support the enhancement of the CTM by the rifting of the Atlantic Ocean.
 Rising atmospheric carbon dioxide is thought to have been enhanced by the changing geography of the oceans.
 While rising carbon dioxide levels caused increased global warming, the climate models of the Cretaceous period do not show such elevated global temperatures due to the Earth's carbon dioxide variations.
-Geologic records show evidence of dissociation of methane clathratess, which causes a rise in carbon dioxide, as the oxygen gas in the atmosphere will oxidize the released methane.
+Geologic records show evidence of dissociation of methane clathrates, which causes a rise in carbon dioxide, as the oxygen gas in the atmosphere will oxidize the released methane.